Okizeme Frame Data

 Recreating Testing Data

-• All testing data is derived from the attached Eddieinput scripts.
+• Much of the testing data is derived from the attached Eddieinput scripts.
 The scripts assume the vf5revo_keyboard.json config is used from the Testing Frame Data thread.
-All of the testing was done Aoi vs Aoi which may skew the results of the data.
+Most testing was done Aoi vs Aoi which may skew the results of the data.
+There have been several tests against other characters (mostly against Akira and Goh), but not as extensively.
+Those tests were to verify the ukemi input window exceptions were exceptions instead of standard.

 • To easily sync the attacker and defender actions, the recorded commands should not enable the delay option.
 The non-recorded commands should enable the delay option.
 A 2-frame delay is usually consistent on my setup.
 If the recorded commands do not sync properly to the 2-frame delay, re-recording the commands normally does the trick instead of needing to change the 2-frame delay.
 Your mileage may vary.